LanaBirin/LanaBirin/README.md

 ## 👋 Hi, I'm Lana

 I'm just starting my journey in UX/UI design, with a clear goal: to create interfaces that are stylish, intuitive, and well-structured.
+With a background in visual content creation, I'm transitioning into the tech world to blend creativity with functionality.

 🎯 Focus: aesthetics, logic, clarity